aquare11e/media-dowloader-bot/bot/README.md

 - `/start`: Initializes the bot and provides a welcome message.
 - `/download`: Starts the download process.
 The user will be prompted to send a magnet link or a torrent file.
+- `/status`: Provides the current status of ongoing downloads.
+The user can check the progress and any messages related to their download requests.

 ## Download Process